Using an SD card with the Plum Village app

 How do I move offline media items to the SD card?

 If you saved media items to internal storage prior to enabling this option, and you would like to move them to the SD card, you will need to download each item again.
-To do so, first navigate to the item and press the ✓ button:
+To do so, first navigate to the item, open the menu and select “Remove download”:

 A dialogue box will appear, informing you where the item is stored (internal storage or SD card):